masa24/unit4/project/README.md

 ## Proposed Solution
 To tackle the problem defined above, we propose to create a social media-style website that brings together a community of gamers to share their, reviews, and experiences with different games.
-The website will be built using Python as it is secure, open-source, and extensive, making it a better alternative to Javascript, which poses security risks.
-Flask will be used to host the website as it is highly scalable and provides great control over the code.
-To store the data, we will use SQLite as it excels at small to medium HTTP requests and can run independently after installation.
-The website's user interface will be created using Bootstrap5, which is compatible with modern browsers and provides cross-browser compatibility.
-This website will give gamers access to a reliable and comprehensive source of information.
+The website will be built using Python as it is secure, open-source, and extensive, making it a better alternative to Javascript, which poses security risks.[^3] Flask will be used to host the website as it is highly scalable and provides great control over the code.[^4] To store the data, we will use SQLite as it excels at small to medium HTTP requests and can run independently after installation.[^5] The website's user interface will be created using HTML and CSS, which allows to create the structure and design in detail.[^6][^7] This website will give gamers access to a reliable and comprehensive source of information.
 These can help us make informed decisions and enhance their overall gaming experience.

+[^3]:Ijaz, Arslan.
+“JavaScript Vs. Python: Which One is Better? | by Arslan Ijaz | CodeX.”
+Medium, 20 September 2022, https://medium.com/codex/javascript-vs-python-which-one-is-better-b873f4e69583.
+Accessed 19 May 2023.

+[^4]:Shah, Hardik.
+“6 Reasons Why Flask is Better Framework for Web Application Development.”
+Able, 1 December 2021, https://able.bio/hardikshah/6-reasons-why-flask-is-better-framework-for-web-application-development--cd398f73.
+Accessed 19 May 2023.

+[^5]:SQL is 43 years old - here's 8 reasons we still use it today.”
+Blog, 28 April 2017, https://blog.sqlizer.io/posts/sql-43/.
+Accessed 19 May 2023.

+[^6]:Goyal, Yashi.
+“Advantages of HTML | Top 10 Amazing Advantages of HTML.” eduCBA, https://www.educba.com/advantages-of-html/.
+Accessed 19 May 2023.

+[^7]:“What Is CSS and Why Should You Use It?”
+Devmountain, https://devmountain.com/blog/what-is-css-and-why-use-it/.
+Accessed 19 May 2023.

 ## Success Criteria